herman-interficie/nextV2/README.md

 At the page level, with the loading.tsx file (which creates <Suspense> for you).
 At the component level, with <Suspense> for more granular control.

+* Streaming a whole page with loading.tsx

+* In the /app/dashboard folder, create a new file called loading.tsx

+*loading.tsx is a special Next.js file built on top of React Suspense.
+It allows you to create fallback UI to show as a replacement while page content loads.

+*Since <SideNav> is static, it's shown immediately.
+The user can interact with <SideNav> while the dynamic content is loading.

+*The user doesn't have to wait for the page to finish loading before navigating away (this is called interruptable navigation).